Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

 Stork Craft Tuscany 4-in-1 Convertible Crib

 This crib has three adjustable mattress positions so you’ll be able to use the highest setting until your baby can pull themselves into the crawling position.
 Then as they get bigger, you can use the lower settings.
 By then, your baby will be capable of reaching up to you, so your height won’t be as much of an issue.

-After your baby outgrows their crib, you can convert this into a toddler bed.
+After your baby outgrows their crib, it can convert to a toddler bed.
 After that, it can be changed into a daybed and, later, a full-size bed.

 It’s made of solid wood that meets all the safety requirements for U.S. cribs, and it’s a classic sleigh design with clean lines that’ll look good in any nursery.

 - It’s pretty affordable considering it’s a convertible crib.

 - It has three mattress heights.

 Delta Children Crib

 The height of this mini crib lets you easily see your baby from your bed.
 With a simple glance, you’ll be able to tell that they’re still breathing and check whether they’re sleeping or awake.

 Plus, it’s small enough that you should be able to find space to put it right next to your bed.

 As a bonus, you can wheel it to other rooms during the day so your baby will always be in reach.
 It’s lightweight so it won’t be too difficult to move it where you want it.
 Or, if you need more space in your bedroom, you can easily fold it flat and store it in a closet.

 Because it’s so lightweight and folds so well, this is a good crib for travel purposes as well.

 It comes in five different colors and has slats around each side, including the ends so that nothing will block your view of your baby.

 To make sure it remains safe as your child grows, you can set the mattress height lower, since it has two different positions.